 You’re not as interested in what your partner has to say

 If you find yourself offering a lot of “uh-huh’s” and “that’s nice” comments whenever your partner tells you about their day or an idea they have, that’s a telltale sign that stress is taking over.
 Don’t let thoughts of tomorrow’s meeting or mounting bills disrupt your communication.
 Instead, Schneberger says that eye-contact as well as active listening between both parties is key, and can help foster enhanced communication.
 Do your best to lock eyes with your partner and focus on what they are saying and try these other tips to be a good listener.

 Your partner would rather check their Facebook status than look at your face

 Sure, animal videos and banal updates on the lives of people you haven’t talked to since freshman year of college are interesting, but when your partner—or you— start scrolling though endless pages of internet happenings, that’s not doing your relationship any favors.
 “We truly have become a mobile world,” Dr. Breur says.
 “And with all the information and social media available 24/7, we have become a society that does not make communicating face to face a priority.”
 Her recommendation is to discuss this with your partner and come up with a tech-free solution you both agree on.
 One example might include not using the phone in the bedroom or while eating meals.
 Enjoying more personal interaction in a phone or computer-free environment will likely bring you closer.
-These are signs you could be too addicted to your phone.
+Here are 28 little things you can do today to make your marriage happier.